CMakePP/CMakePPLang/docs/source/features/objects.rst

 The implementations of these functionalities within the object class are what are called by the ``cpp_equal``, ``cpp_copy``, and ``cpp_serialize`` utilities.
-It is useful to note that these functions may be **overridden** by any class (since all classes inherite from object).
+It is useful to note that these functions may be **overridden** by any class (since all classes inherit from object).

 Other than the above, the object class is not assumed to be of much interest to most users of CMakePP.